yakir12/MAT2db.jl/README.md

 - The number of names in the `poi_names` column must be equal to the number of columns in the `res` file, even if one (or more) of the columns is empty.
 - `intrinsic_start`, `intrinsic_stop`, `azimuth`, and `turning_point` can be left empty when not relevant.
 - `poi_videofile` and `calib_videofile` can be the exact same file within and between row/s.
 - The expected locations in `poi_names` should only refer to POIs that you have an actual location for (e.g. a POI that has a column in the `res` file).
-So for instance, it is not ok to specify `nest 0 0` for a transfer experiment.
+So for instance, it is not OK to specify `nest 0 0` for a transfer experiment, but `fictive_nest 0 0` is.
+- Two expected locations in the `poi_names` can not possibly be identical unless they truly are.
+In a zero vector experiment, for example, if you meant to pick up the animal (and displace it) at the nest but in reality you picked it up close to the nest, `nest` and `pickup` cannot have identical expected locations.
+The easiest way to reason about this is, each POI was manually chosen by you when you tracked it (e.g. in `DungTrack`) -- how and why would you click at the exact same coordinate in the image?

 ## To run